How Much Insurance Do You Need – Building Your Own Insurance Program

 Be Smart with Your Risk Levels

-There is nothing wrong with taking a risk every now and then, and that’s what you are probably doing any way with most of the investments in your retirement fund.
+There is nothing wrong with taking a risk every now and then, and that’s what you are probably doing anyway with most of the investments in your retirement fund.
 After all, there is no such thing as a sure stock or bet that can’t lose.
 Risk is also heavily involved with the insurance business.
 In certain situations, it could make sense to make your insurance policy a bit risky, but you never want to put yourself in a situation where your insurance policy is basically useless because of a certain risk that you decide to take.
 The main gamble that people usually decide to take with insurance policies is getting a policy with a large deductible.
 The deductible is the amount of money that you will have to pay out of your own pocket in a disastrous situation, but you will also pay a lower amount of money on a monthly basis to pay for your coverage.
-One of the riskiest things that you can do when it comes to insurance is not purchase any coverage at all, but this still makes sense in certain situations.
+One of the riskiest things that you can do when it comes to insurance is to not purchase any coverage at all, but this still makes sense in certain situations.
 When it comes to risk, you have to think about your personal situation and what makes the most sense for your financial life.

 One of the most common risks that people take when it comes to not buying coverage is when someone owns a rather old car that would not be worth it to repair.
 If you are driving a car to work every day that could easily stop running tomorrow, then there is probably no reason for you to get insurance.
-It could be a better use of your money to simply save it and create a small fund to use as a down payment for your next car.
+It could be a better use of your money to simply save it and create a small fund to use as a down payment for your next new car.

 When looking at the risks in your own life, it is important to focus on the kinds of risks that could put you in a situation where you incur a major financial loss.
-You really only want to insure yourself against terrible situations that could complete alter your life because most of the smaller problems could probably be solved with the money that you have saved up in your bank account.
+You really only want to insure yourself against terrible situations that could completely alter your life because most of the smaller problems could probably be solved with the money that you have saved up in your bank account.
 This is the main reason that richer people tend to not buy insurance as often as people who are living paycheck to paycheck.
 For example, if you are someone who depends on being able to bring home a paycheck every few weeks, then you need to make sure that you are insured against any kind of accident or illness that could prevent you from working in the future.
-Disability insurance is actually rather unpopular these days, which does not make a lot of sense when you think about the large number of people who depend on getting that paycheck on the 1st and 15th of every month.
-Most people think about insuring physical items that they could lose, break, or have stolen more than anything else, but these people also need to think about where they income comes from on a regular basis.
+Disability insurance is actually rather unpopular these days, which does not make a lot of sense when you think about a large number of people who depend on getting that paycheck on the 1st and 15th of every month.
+Most people think about insuring physical items that they could lose, break, or have stolen more than anything else, but these people also need to think about where their income comes from on a regular basis.

 One last thing to remember when it comes to assessing the risks in your life is that it is almost always a good idea to stay conservative with your decisions.
 You never want to end up risking more than you are willing to lose.
 Spending a few extra bucks per month right now makes a lot more sense than completely ruining your life in the future.
 People who need to purchase insurance are usually not millionaires, so it’s important to make sure that you get the insurance that is actually going to protect you if something goes wrong.
 Instead of choosing a cheaper form of coverage that gives you a more comfortable lifestyle right now, you should be thinking about what could go wrong in the future and how you can protect yourself against those problems.
 Instead of skipping out on important forms of coverage, such as liability insurance, you need to make sure that you get everything that you need.
 In the case of liability insurance, you need to make sure that you are covered against an auto accident where you are at fault.
 You do not want to have to pay for someone else’s injuries and car damages out of your own pocket, and the most common amount of coverage seen here is usually around $100,000.